-The 'Floods' Directive requires Member States to undertake a national preliminary flood risk assessment by 2011 to identify areas where significant flood risk exists or might be considered likely to occur.
+The 'Floods' Directive1 requires Member States to undertake a national preliminary flood risk assessment by 2011 to identify areas where significant flood risk exists or might be considered likely to occur.
 Members States are also required to prepare catchment-based Flood Risk Management Plans (FRMPs) by 2015 that will set out flood risk management objectives, actions and measures.
-In August 2011, the OPW published the National
+In August 2011, the OPW published the National Preliminary Flood Risk Assessment, Draft for Public Consultation which comprised a Report and a set of maps.
+This national screening exercise identified where there may be a significant risk associated with flooding, based on available and easily derivable information.
+The objective of the PFRA is to identify Areas for Further Assessment (AFA's) and this further assessment will take place though Catchment Flood Risk Assessment and Management Studies (CFRAMS).
+Callan has been identified as a 'Possible Area for Further Assessment'.

-&lt;sup>1 Directive 2007/ 60/ EC of the European Parliament and of the Council of 23rd October 2007 on the assessment and management of flood risk: Official Journal L288/ 27-34.
+1 Directive 2007/ 60/ EC of the European Parliament and of the Council of 23rd October 2007 on the assessment and management of flood risk: Official Journal L288/ 27-34.